-- I can be open and receptive to my rational awareness to be myself, i.e., to be me.
+- I can be open and receptive to my awareness to be myself, i.e., to be me, to be rational.

-- I will nurture rational self-esteem by learning of my love, acceptance and pride in me.
+- I will nurture my self-esteem by learning of my love, acceptance and pride in me.

 - I am a significant and important part of the world at large.

-- I am acceptable, worthy and I belong.
+- I am acceptable, worthwhile and I belong.

-- I am a patient, kind and a good, intelligent worthwhile person.
+- I am patient, kind and a good, intelligent worthwhile person.